Accessibility statement for the Acas website

 We're investigating all the issues we've mentioned in this statement and working to fix them.

-We'll do another accessibility audit in 2024 to test the things we've fixed.
+We'll do another accessibility audit in 2024.

 By December 2024, we plan to add more accessible alternatives for all PDFs.
 This includes: